 - Infinity is defined as continuity/order, symmetry/relations, and harmony/dynamics.

 - Emergence may begin with sphere stacking and the thrust within those base units.

 - An infinite number of symmetry groups are possible within the first-64 notations.

 * This quote comes from his book, Scientific Autobiography and Other Papers, Max Planck, Philosophical Library, 1949.

 Note: If string theory is incorrect as it is currently constructed, there is plenty of time-and-space to make adjustments and corrections within those first 64 notations.
 It just has to be part of some kind of unified theory of mathematics. -BEC

-More notes: Tensors/Vectors, and reviewing Hopcroft’s Foundations of Data Science and letter.
+More notes: Tensors/Vectors, and reviewing Hopcroft’s Foundations of Data Science (Amazon) and letter.
 Perhaps we should consider every kind of sleep as a recompiler.
 See Hopcroft’s Foundations.
 Every living thing is constantly adding to the fabric of the universe.

 Which concept is strongest?
 Which is weakest?